jschrier/blog/_posts/2025-09-07-Solderless-Claude-Light.md

 # Dead Ends and Roads not travelled

 - I scavenged an old Raspberry Pi 2B v1.1; installed headless (lite) 32-bit OS (Debian Bookwork, released 2025-05-13), but had some trouble installing some of the python dependencies.
+Upgraded to the 8GB RPi4b for perfect with Kitchin's reference device.
 - I initially tried the [mini QWIIC shim](https://www.sparkfun.com/sparkfun-qwiic-shim-for-raspberry-pi.html) but and while this made a nice press fit on the Pi 2B, it was too loose to make a good connection on the Pi 4B; I'm not alone on this, judging by the comments.
+So while this is appealing, the hat suggested above is a better choice.